NomadicWeb/adp.dit.ie/deliverable/README.md

     - 1920px           -> cinema displays

 ## 3. css
-DO NOT edit ``bootstrap.css``.
+**DO NOT** edit ``bootstrap.css``.
 This is the base CSS class and all the wireframes inherit styles from there.
 If you need to change one of the styles, you can use ``bootstrap.custom.css`` to overload the style in question.

 ## 4. javascript
-DO NOT edit ``bootstrap.js``, same as the CSS, it's the base class and it should not be edited.
+**DO NOT** edit ``bootstrap.js``, same as the CSS, it's the base class and it should not be edited.
 All custom javascript should be placed in ``bootstrap.custom.js``.

--hover Images
+The classes that are noted below are linked to the custom javascript file, so if modifying, changes need to be done in both!

+### Hover effect when placing mouse over images (see homepage.html)
-  - When wanting to use a hover effect on a image please use the image-hover-overlay class.
+When wanting to use a hover effect on a image, use the ``image-hover-overlay`` class.
 This class will style the overlay.
-  - To add text to that overlay please use image-hover-text, this class will determine how the text will be positioned on the overlay
+To add text to that overlay use ``image-hover-text``, this class will determine how the text will be positioned on the overlay

--hover text
+### Hover effect when placing mouse over plain text (see resources.html)

-	- When using an overlay on a column that does not contain an image please add the text-hover-overlay class to your column this class will allow you to modify the height of the column
-	- The text-hover-overlay class can be then used to modify the design of your desired overlay.
-	- The placeholder-text class will then allow you to modify how the text on the overlay is positioned, but the value given to this class must be relative to the column height
+When using an overlay on a column that does not contain an image, add the ``text-hover-overlay`` class to your column this class will allow you to modify the height of the column.
+The ``text-hover-overlay`` class can be then used to modify the design of your desired overlay.
+The ``placeholder-text`` class will then allow you to modify how the text on the overlay is positioned, but the value given to this class must be relative to the column height
-		E.G. We have a column with an height of 100px, if we want the text to appear in the centre we must give the placeholder-text a value of 50px
+    - i.e We have a column with an height of 100px, if we want the text to appear in the centre we must give the ``placeholder-text`` a value of 50px

-	THE ABOVE HOVER FUNCTIONALITY IS CONTROLED IN BOOTSTRAPCUSTOM.CSS SO IF THE CLASS NAMES ARE MODIFIED THE JS MUST BE MODIFIED TOO!!!

-## 5. carousel images
+## 5. images
-The carousel is responsive but only when the images placed inside it are the width of the largest breakpoint which is 1920px.
-Images of this width will be contract and enlarge correctly.
+###Carousel image
+The carousel is fully responsive and the images will scale down and up when you provide the class ``img-responsive``, you may have to experiment with them to get the best quality.

+### Images in the grid
+Similarly, images contained in the grid must be given a class of ``img-responsive`` to become fully responsive.
+Again, mileage may vary with different quality images.